google/osv-scalibr/README.md

 ### SPDX generation

-SCALIBR supports generating the result of inventory extraction as an SPDX v2.3 file in json, yaml or tag-value format.
+OSV-SCALIBR supports generating the result of inventory extraction as an SPDX v2.3 file in json, yaml or tag-value format.
 Example usage:

 ```
 scalibr -o spdx23-json=result.spdx.json